DeepSolo++: Let Transformer Decoder with Explicit Points Solo for Multilingual Text Spotting: Methodology

 To overcome this issue, we design the script-aware matching.
 The illustration is presented in Fig.~\ref{fig:lan_matching}.
 To be specific, our target in this period is to get a complete text cost matrix.
 Firstly, in each batch, we group the GT instances by script types.
 Next, for each script group, we select the output of the corresponding linear layer to calculate CTC text loss and fill the text cost matrix with the obtained text loss.
 Since gradients are not calculated during matching, $argmax$ can be used to obtain the script identification predictions.
 Then, we conduct a global comparison between the script identification prediction and GT.
 The indexes where the predicted script type is inconsistent with the GT can be obtained.
 We directly assign a penalty value, which is set to 20 by default, to these positions.
 Finally, we add text cost matrix and other cost matrices to achieve the overall one, which is used for bipartite matching.

 \textbf{Overall Loss}.
-The script identification loss is additionally included.
-We also group the GT instances by script type during calculating the text loss.
+In addition to the losses of DeepSolo, the script identification loss is also included.
+We group the GT instances by script type when calculating the text loss.
 The final text loss is the summation of all script groups.
 Note that in some datasets, instances do not own their GT script types.
 It can be obtained by comparing transcripts with the character tables.